bcooperstl/advent-of-code-2021/documentation/day10.md

 Fun to write the algorithm.
 Annoyed that > is not simple 1 more than < in ASCII, so I have to do actual comparisons instead of just looking for the closing value being one higher than the opening value.

+Realized that I could re-use the stack to calculate the score for part 2 without having to re-determine the acutal closing characters